ijmccallum/WL_struct/README.md

  - Getting & setting claims.
  - Get Set users.

+`/marketing` **Static file development**

+ - Home page, about, stats.
+ - compiles to `/public/marketing/...`

 `/public` **Compilation target**

  - Static pages & assets are compiled into here.
 Don't do any work in this folder, it'll be overwritten.
  - `/public/app` compiled front end files for the app.
  - `/public/admin` compiled front end files for the admin.
- - `/public/static` compiled static pages, home / about / marketing / stats.
+ - `/public/marketing` compiled static pages, home / about / marketing / stats.
  - Strict size & performance requirments for these files.
 (AA?
 AAA?)

 `/propagator` **System, ?**